gaak99/oxly/README.md

    But once you do this don't make any more changes (via Emacs/Orgzly/etc) to the file as it may cause problems with the merge.
 See section Caveats/Gotchas below.

 #### Merge revisions
-Now the 2 most recent revisions -- one each from laptop/Orgzly -- in Dropbox are ready to be merged with oxit:
+Now the 2 most recent revisions -- one each from Emacs and Orgzly -- in Dropbox are ready to be merged with oxit:

 1. Run oxit cmds via oxmerge script on laptop something like this: